flawreen/Bibliohub/README.md

 1. Search for books by title
 2. Borrow a book for a period of time
 3. Return a book early
-4. View lended books
+4. View wishlisted books
 5. Add books to my shelf
 6. View books in my shelf
-7. Search for bestseller books only
+7. Search for available books
 #### Librarian password only
 8. Add, delete users
-9. Add, delete new books
+9. Add, delete books
-10. Add, delete, edit new shelves
+10. Add, delete, edit companies